Canonical bases and new applications of increasing and decreasing subsequences to invariant theory: The main results

-for any $\ui,\uj$ in $[n]^r$, where $\delta_{ij}$ is the usual Kronecker delta symbol.
-Thus, Theorem~3 can be said to ``solve'' the problem of computing the $c(\sigma)$, $c(w)$ in equations \eqref{e:problem}, by reducing it to to the calculation of the inverse of a unitriangular $(0,1)$-matrix.
-Such a calculation is relatively easy for a digital computer.
-To be precise, let us suppose that $A$ is upper unitriangular.
-Write
+Theorem~\ref{t:3} can be said to ``solve'' the problem of computing the $c(\sigma)$, $c(w)$ in equations \eqref{e:problem}, by reducing the problem to the calculation of the inverse of a unitriangular $(0,1)$-matrix.
+Such a calculation is relatively easy for a digital computer, as no multiplications or divisions are required.

-as a block matrix, where $I$ is the largest identity matrix possible.
-Then $I$ is at least $1 \times 1$, and

-so it suffices to compute $Y^{-1}$.
-But the block $Y$ is again an upper unitriangular $(0,1)$-matrix, of strictly smalller size than $A$, so we may assume that $Y^{-1}$ is available by recursion.
-In this way, calculating $A^{-1}$ eventually reduces to the trivial problem of inverting the $1 \times 1$ matrix $[1]$.

-\begin{rmk} When a permutation is written in the one-line notation, reversing its order interchanges the notions of increasing and decreasing subsequences.
-So there is a version of Theorem~2 in which $\LLIS$, $\LLDS$ have been interchanged in the defining conditions for $\B$, $\C$.
-Hence, there is another ``dual'' version of Theorem~3 in which these conditions have been interchanged.
-We leave the details to the interested reader. \end{rmk}
+\begin{rmk} In all the examples known to the authors, it turns out that the entries of $A_\Phi^{-1}$ and $A_\Psi^{-1}$ all belong to the set $\{0,1,-1\}$.
+We do not know whether or not such a statement holds in general. \end{rmk}